SRC: Current Champions

 This practical introduces students to important areas of neurobiology and reinforces substantial parts of the curriculum relating to the scientific method, experimental design, calibration and practical laboratory skills.

 Professor Ian Graham firstname.lastname@example.org

-CNAP, University of York - Bioenergy and industrial biotechnology
+CNAP, The University of York – Industrial biotechnology and bioenergy

 Ian is director of the Centre for Novel Agricultural Products (CNAP) in the Department of Biology.
 Over the past 12 years CNAP has developed a considerable research base in biorenewables and industrial biotechnology.
 He will engage with schools to offer outreach activities in this area and will also involve the Biorenewables Development Centre at York: a not-for-profit company which provides industry with new processes to convert plants and biowastes into high value products.